+Do you know how home inspections are your top negotiation tactic when buying a home?
+That paying for a home inspection can actually save you money?
 In today’s housing market, buyers have been waiving home inspections due to the high demand for homes.
-In waiving the inspection, they think that they’re saving money, on top of saving the time that it can take to have a thorough inspection done.
-Contrary to that belief, a waived home inspection can actually cost you far more in the long run.
+In waiving the inspection, they think that they’re saving money.
+Not paying for and taking the time to have a thorough home inspection done, can cost you far more in the long run.

 The purpose of a home inspection is to protect the buyer from purchasing a home that may be unlivable or isn’t worth its asking price.
 Additionally, home inspections can be used as leverage when negotiating the purchase, especially if you know what to look for and how to leverage the inspection report properly.